Master of Science Physician Assistant

 The MSPA Program at CSUMB utilizes the Centralized Application Service for Physician Assistants (CASPA) to process applications.

 It is the applicant's responsibility to ensure that all application and supporting documents are submitted directly to CASPA and verified by the deadline.
 Application materials sent directly to the program will not be accepted.

 Applications will not be considered if all materials have not been submitted and verified by the deadline.

 - Original transcripts from all postsecondary schools attended

 - 2 letters of reference

 Each application will be carefully reviewed, and the most qualified applicants will be invited to an in-person interview.
-Due to COVID restrictions, this interview may be conducted online using Zoom.
+Interviews are conducted online using Zoom.
 Interviews will assess knowledge of the PA profession, the applicant’s communication/interpersonal skills, professionalism, leadership potential, personal attributes and program fit.

 If invited, applicants must participate in the interview to be considered for acceptance to the program.